Types of permission

 For all objects, the user can view and modify attributes and can delete the object.

-Important: If you protect a destination (logical or actual) so that only certain users can modify or delete its properties, you might inadvertantly prevent other users from submitting print jobs to it.
+- If you protect a destination (logical or actual) so that only certain users can modify or delete its properties, you might inadvertently prevent other users from submitting print jobs to it.
 To be sure that all of your users can still print to the destination, add the wildcard character (*) to the ACL as a user with read permission.

 You can also attach ACLs to the operations that you can do on InfoPrint objects.
 Allowing you to protect both operations and objects means that InfoPrint Manager Security provides different levels of security: you can protect all objects by using ACLs at the operation level or you can protect individual objects with ACLs applied only to them.
 Or you can do both: protect all objects by using operation-level ACLs for some operations and limit access to sub-sets of objects by using object-level ACLs.